Photo by Galen Gibson-Cornell

 Upon returning to the United States, David accepted a Percussion Fellowship with Sō Percussion’s program at the Bard College Conservatory of Music.
 In this role, he served as an ongoing resource for undergraduate percussion students as a mentor, chamber ensemble coach, supplementary lesson instructor, and studio manager.
 In 2015, David joined the Bard Preparatory Division as its first percussion faculty member, teaching private lessons and offering group rhythm classes.

-David currently lives in New York City where he works as a freelance percussionist and teaches percussion privately in various capacities, including a roster of private students from the city and the Hudson Valley, as well as Teaching Artist positions through the American Composer’s Orchestra and the Midori Foundation.
+David currently lives in New York City where he works as a freelance musician and teaches percussion in various capacities, including a roster of private students from the city and the Hudson Valley, as well as Teaching Artist positions through the American Composer’s Orchestra and the Midori Foundation.
 He is a proud endorser of Vic Firth sticks and mallets.